toniSta/blockchain_vaccination_records/README.md

 ## Known Limitations

-**TODO** Any more?

-- If the requested block is not part of the chain of the asked neighbor the complete chain needs to be resend.
+- If the requested block is not part of the chain of the asked neighbor the complete chain needs to be resent.
  To solve this you would need to remember which blocks were part of a dead branch.
-- If the peer-to-peer networks is splitted up into two separated networks (e.g. A1, D1 and D3 in the example network) it won't synchronize the separate networks after reconnecting them.
+- If the peer-to-peer networks is split up into two separate networks (e.g. A1, D1 and D3 in the example network) it won't synchronize the separate networks after reconnecting them.
 - If one admission node is broken and creates false deny judgements, it won't recover by itself.
  However, the network itself is still working (as long as at least half of the admission nodes work properly).
 - We trust doctor nodes.
 Currently they could drive a denial of service attack by creating random users and vaccination records
+- Approvals for the registration of doctor or admission nodes are susceptible to replay attacks as they currently have no indication of which transaction they belong to.
+To mitigate this you would need to add some transaction identifier to the approval.
+- The complete blockchain is kept in memory ultimately letting the application exhaust its memory.
+To prevent this you would need to only load the necessary blocks from disk on demand.
 - Most of the serialization for network transfer is done with `repr()`.
 The de-serialization uses `eval()`.
  This allows code injections in an extremely easy way.
 This has to be changed to a more secure serialization if you consider a more productive scenario!